 Venue: Hojel Hall of the Americas Auditorium

-Cocktail Reception on the Institute of the Americas Plaza
+Cocktail and Sushi Reception on Institute of the Americas Plaza

 Venue: Institute of the Americas Plaza